Article I: Name

 Task Force groups and the chair of each Task Force shall be established by the Executive Board of the Round Table.
 The chair of the Task Force shall submit a statement of objectives to the Executive Board for approval before a Task Force can be created.
 The chair of the Task Force shall submit monthly reports to the Executive Board.
 The life of a Task Force shall be until the objectives have been completed.
 A simple majority vote of the Executive Board is required to disband a Task Force.

 All financial practices of the Round Table shall be in accord with the practices of the American Library Association.

 No Officer, Committee, or Task Force group, as well as individual member of the Round Table, shall incur any expense on behalf of the Round Table unless duly authorized by the Chair of the Round Table.

 A report shall be made available to the membership at the Midwinter and Annual Conferences of the American Library Association, by the Treasurer or duly authorized Officer of the Executive Board, detailing receipts and expenditures, explaining the Round Table's fiscal status, including an estimate of anticipated revenues for the next budget year and procedure and schedule for budget requests to be approved and established for Committees, Task Force groups, and the Executive Board for that same year.

-Amendments to the by-laws may be proposed by any member upon presentation of a petition with signatures from ten personal members of the Round Table to the Executive Board or by recommendation of the Executive Board.
+Amendments to the by-laws may be proposed by any member to the Executive Board or by recommendation of the Executive Board.
 The proposed amendment shall be submitted to ALA by the deadline to appear on the annual ALA election ballot and voted upon by membership.
 They may be amended by a simple majority vote.

 End of By-Laws